isahsantos/teste-react-admin-lte/README.md

 💻️

-This project of continuity to a previous one but graphics with the higchart library were inserted, this is part of a research to find a suitable monitoring dashboard for a professional project
+This project is to continuity this repository https://github.com/LSequeiraWeb/adminLTE-React  but graphics with the higchart library were inserted, this is part of a research to find a suitable monitoring dashboard for a professional project

 ## Available Scripts